setheon/seth.nz/content/about.md

   var imageUrl = "/images/author.png"; // Replace with the actual path to your image

-  var text = "<b>Hey there 👋 I'm Seth, a " + yearsSince + "-year-old student based in Wellington, New Zealand.</b> I am currently studying at Massey University doing a Bachelor of Screen Arts with a Major in Film Production, where I am honing my skills and passion for the visual arts/film. <br> <br> <b> Immerse yourself in my creative portfolio </b> and explore the various projects I have undertaken.
-Whether you are seeking a collaborator for your next creative endeavor or simply appreciate art in its many forms, I hope that my work resonates with you and inspires you in some way. <br> <br> <b> This website 'seth.nz' serves as a digital sanctuary for my creative work. </b> Here, you will find a carefully curated collection of my graphic design and photography projects, showcasing my ability to blend aesthetics with purpose, while conveying unique narratives.
-As my journey progresses, I am excited to expand my creative horizons into the realm of videography, where I aim to craft compelling visual stories that resonate with audiences.";
+  var text = "<b>Hey there 👋 I'm Seth, a " + yearsSince + "-year-old student based in Wellington, New Zealand.</b> I am currently studying at Massey University doing a Bachelor of Screen Arts with a Major in Film Production, where I am honing my skills & passion for the visual arts/film. <br> <br> <b>✨ I originally hail from Tauranga here in New Zealand,</b> but I now mostly reside in the bustling artistic capital city of New Zealand, <b>Wellington!</b> I initially moved to the city for work but soon found my heart being drawn to heading to University to pursure my creative dreams in the Film Industry. <br><br> 🏔 <b> In my free time, I'm often found going on Hikes or small city adventures with my camera. </b> I love to capture the world around me & I'm typically not found without my camera near.
+When I'm not taking photos or hiking, I typically spend my time dabbling in various forms of art, from sketching to digital art or creating music.";

   // Create the HTML string with both text and image var htmlString = "<div id='content-container'><p>" + text + "</p><img id='author-image' src='" + imageUrl + "' alt=''></div>";